D3Brooksster/reactlyve-backend/README.md

 *   `src/routes`: Defines the API routes and maps them to controller functions.
 *   `src/utils`: Utility functions and helper modules (e.g., `cloudinaryUtils.ts` for Cloudinary interactions).
 *   `migrations/`: Contains SQL migration files for evolving the database schema over time.

+## Moderation Workflow

+Image and video uploads can be automatically checked for inappropriate content.
+Users may enable or disable moderation from the frontend.
+When enabled, uploads are scanned using Cloudinary's AWS Rekognition add-on and the results are stored in the new `moderation_status` and `moderation_details` columns on the `messages` and `reactions` tables.
+Assets that are flagged are marked as `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.

+Database changes required for these features are located in the `migrations` folder and include additional moderation columns and indexes.

 ## Running Tests